hammerheim-game/hammerheim-rules/5-warbands.md

 infighting as their henchmen.
 Profile M WS BS S T W I A Ld
 4 2 3 3 3 1 3 1 6
-Weapons/Armour: Braves may be equipped with weapons and armour chosen from the Hero equipment list.
+Weapons/Armor: Braves may be equipped with weapons and armor chosen from the Hero equipment list.
 Skills: The Braves may choose from Combat, Shooting, & Speed when he gains a new skill.
 In addition, the Braves may choose to remove his Animosity instead of choosing a skill,